-- Four hotels providing family, upmarket, luxury and themed accommodation totalling up to 3,550 suites. - Up to 500 apartments for London Resort workers, typically consisting of 4-6 bedrooms and shared kitchen and lounge facilities.
+- Four hotels providing family, upmarket, luxury and themed accommodation totaling up to 3,550 suites. - Up to 500 apartments for London Resort workers, typically consisting of 4-6 bedrooms and shared kitchen and lounge facilities.

-7.6 Hotels report great variations in their occupancy, albeit figures are difficult to come by on a consistent basis.
+Hotels report great variations in their occupancy, albeit figures are difficult to come by on a consistent basis.

-7.7 Traditionally, hotel demand has been focused alongside the A2 corridor, but the prospect for this to change with greater interest in the Town Centre, including proposals for an 88 bed hotel in St George's Phase 2, benefitting from the connectivity that Highspeed 1 brings the Town.
+Traditionally, hotel demand has been focused alongside the A2 corridor, but the prospect for this to change with greater interest in the Town Centre, including proposals for an 88 bed hotel in St George's Phase 2, benefiting from the connectivity that Highspeed 1 brings the Town.

-7.8 Ensuring the quality of visitor accommodation in the Borough remains an issue with the decline in national grading systems.
+Ensuring the quality of visitor accommodation in the Borough remains an issue with the decline in national grading systems.
 The Kent Charter was set-up in 2012 to create the opportunity for accommodation to sign-up to local standards, and whilst a number of Gravesham businesses have signed-up to this, it has not been widely adopted.

-7.9 The following priority actions for visitor accommodation have been identified during the strategy period:
+The following priority actions for visitor accommodation have been identified during the strategy period:

-7.9.1 Participation in the Kent Hotel Accommodation Study being undertaken by CCCU, Visit Kent and Locate in Kent to identify the potential for visitor accommodation growth.
-7.9.2 Support a mix of quality and affordable visitor accommodation as well as hotel development within the town centre.
-Seek to address gaps in other forms of visitor accommodation, including glamping, camping and caravanning, especially where that supports other ambitions within this strategy.
+- Participation in the Kent Hotel Accommodation Study being undertaken by CCCU. - Visit Kent and Locate in Kent to identify the potential for visitor accommodation growth.

-7.9.3 Work with local accommodation providers to encourage provision of quality visitor accommodation and where possible sign-up to the Kent Charter.

-7.9.4 Assess the impacts that residential development and new hotel development in the Ebbsfleet Garden City and proposals for London Resort and understand how these will effect scope for investment in additional visitor accommodation in Gravesham.

-7.9.5 Explore opportunities for business/ conference tourism associated with Gravesham's enhanced connectivity.
+- Support new visitor accommodation across the board, especially hotel development within the Town Centre. - Seek to address gaps in other forms of visitor accommodation, including glamping, camping and caravanning, especially where that supports other ambitions within this strategy. - Work with local accommodation providers to encourage provision of quality visitor accommodation and where possible sign-up to the Kent Charter. - Assess the impacts that residential development and new hotel development in the Ebbsfleet Garden City and proposals for London Resort and understand how these will affect scope for investment in additional visitor accommodation in Gravesham. - Explore opportunities for business/conference tourism associated with Gravesham's enhanced connectivity.

-8 VISITOR & HERITAGE ATTRACTIONS
+9. Heritage and visitor attractions

-8.1 Gravesham has a diverse range of heritage and visitor attractions within the following, at times overlapping 'themes':
+Gravesham has a diverse range of heritage and visitor attractions within the following, at times overlapping 'themes':

-8.1.1 Exceptional countryside and characterful villages, with extensive swathes of the Kent Downs Area of Outstanding Natural Beauty (AONB) and the North Kent Marshes, including internationally important wetland areas; Kent's most visited Country Park at Shorne Woods and others at Trosley and Jeskyns.
+Exceptional countryside and characterful villages

+With extensive swathes of the Kent Downs Area of Outstanding Natural Beauty (AONB) and the North Kent Marshes, including internationally important wetland areas; Kent's most visited Country Park at Shorne Woods and others at Trosley and Jeskyns.

-8.1.2 Sport and activity based visits - Cyclopark (national multi-sports centre), walking, horse riding, cycling, long distance footpaths - Saxon Shore Way, North Downs Way, weald Way and cycleways/Sustrans; future and new leisure facilities in the borough.
+Sport and activity based visits

+Cyclopark (national multi-sports centre), walking, horse riding, cycling, long distance footpaths - Saxon Shore Way, North Downs Way, weald Way and cycleways/Sustrans; future and new leisure facilities in the borough.
+Heritage properties

-8.1.3 Heritage properties - small cluster of National Trust properties including Cobham Mausoleum, Owletts and the Yeoman's House, Sole Street; .
+Small cluster of National Trust properties including Cobham Mausoleum, Owletts and the Yeoman's House and Sole Street.

-8.1.4 Strong association with historic characters - Charles Dickens, living his last years at Gad's Hill Place, Higham (1856-1870) and his links with Cobham, Higham and countryside; Pocahontas and Gravesend's part in her story; General Charles Gordon and his influential time in Gravesend.
+Strong association with historic characters

+Charles Dickens, living his last years at Gad's Hill Place, Higham (1856-1870) and his links with Cobham, Higham and countryside; Pocahontas and Gravesend's part in her story; General Charles Gordon and his influential time in Gravesend.
+Faith based visits

-8.1.5 Faith based visits - The largest Sikh Gurdwara complex in Europe attracting visitors interested in the faith, the building, Sikh heritage and major festivals; historic church buildings, e.g. St George's, Gravesend, St Mary Magdalene, Cobham and it fine collection of medieval brasses; St Mary's Lower Higham now in the hands of the Churches Conservation Trust.
-8.1.6 Defence related heritage attractions - telling a story of the defence of London and the River over many centuries, including New Tavern Fort and Milton Chantry Heritage Centre, Gravesend Blockhouse, Woodlands Park Cold War Bunker Shornemead Fort.
+The largest Sikh Gurdwara complex in Europe attracting visitors interested in the faith, the building, Sikh heritage and major festivals; historic church buildings, e.g. St George's, Gravesend, St Mary Magdalene, Cobham and it's fine collection of medieval brasses; St Mary's Lower Higham now in the hands of the Churches Conservation Trust.